-Cobb County and GUCC members will use CDBG and HOME program funds to address housing needs in Cobb County.
+Cobb County and GUCC members will use CDBG and HOME program funds to address housing needs in Cobb County and the City of Roswell.
 A summary of affordable housing activities to be undertaken this year is listed below:

 1. CHDO Related Activities